- Visiting Chesapeake?

 - City Budget

 MS4 Program and Pollution in Stormwater Runoff

-The federal government has determined that stormwater runoff is the leading cause of water pollution in the nation that is continuing to increase.
+The federal government has determined that stormwater runoff is the only source of water pollution in the nation that is continuing to increase.
 When it rains, stormwater collects many types of hazardous materials that flow directly into area lakes and streams.
 Stormwater is only minimally treated and sometimes not treated at all before it reaches our waterways.
 Oils, chemicals, fertilizers, litter and waste in stormwater can cause major problems in waterways.
 The effects may vary; however, research has shown that pollution affects drinking water supplies, recreation, fisheries and wildlife.

 Stormwater pollution results from a wide variety of human activities.
 Each of us can contribute to the problem without even realizing it.

 Chesapeake has a regulated municipal separate storm sewer system (MS4), which is the technical name for the network of ditches, pipes, lakes, and other structures which convey and treat stormwater.
 The City is required to comply with federal and state regulations and is mandated by the Department of Environmental Quality to follow its Virginia Stormwater Management Program MS4 Permit (updated in 2016) which details limitations and requirements on stormwater discharges and programs.
-View the City's MS4 Program Plan the Fiscal Year 2017 MS4 Annual Report below:
+View the City's MS4 Program Plan and the Fiscal Year 2017 MS4 Annual Report below: